-The work programme has prelimanarily, outlined the necessity to follow directions:
+The work programme has prelimanarily, outlined the necessity to follow two directions:

-- study of the ideal performances of a device for controlled natural ventilation and development in the laboratory of a prototype and the instruments required for testing it. - laboratory characterization and performance evaluation of a window filled with a ventilation unit; - analysis and evaluation of national laws and standards, with reference to indoor ventilation criteria:
+- laboratory characterization and performance evaluation of a window filled with a ventilation unit; - analysis and evaluation of national lows and standards, with reference to indoor ventilation criteria; - analysis and evaluation of the effectiveness of operational instruments currently adopted.

-In this field, the analytical phase of the study under way, aims at defining a reference framework in order to investigate and outline the existing gaps, concerning both need and performance aspects and legislative and normative aspects, all contributing to make a correct evaluation.
+In this field, the analytical phase of the study under way, aims at defining a reference frameworkin order to investigate and outline the existing gaps, concerning both need and performance aspects and legislative and normative aspects, all contributing to make a correct evaluation.